RecklessHogrider96/Breakout-Platform-Runner-Builds/README.md

 There is a level editor as well where the levels are all 3 above mentioned games can be found in the bin/editor folder.

 ## Tower Hour - Tower Defense

+This is a 2D grid based Tower Defense game.
+There is a start and end in each level, the start is where the enemies begin spawning and the end is where they exit the map.
+Once they exit the map, the players health would reduce, which when it hits zero the level is lost.
+There is a currency system in game with which towers like, Rock Thrower, Archer Tower (Ranged) and Magic Tower (AOE), and mines can be bought to defend the exit.
+Upon killing each enemy, coins and score are earned using which more towers can be bought and placed in key places strategically.

+There are 3 waves of enemies in each level and a pause before the start of each level to strategize and take a breather.
+Clicking the Start Wave button on the bottom bar would start the wave.
+The enemies vary in health and the enemies spawned at the beginning of each wave are always lower health than the enemies spawned towards the end of the wave.
+In other words, enemies are spawned in order of their health in each wave.

+There are 4 levels in the game, in the order of increasing difficulty.
+The level editor can edit the following:
+- Base underlying level - The light green background is the default upon with the path tiles can be placed.
+- The spots where the towers can be placed in a grid fashion.
+- The environment elements like trees, bushes, forests, stones in a free placement non grid dependent way.
+- The number of enemies in wave for each level.
+The enemies shown in the editor are in order of their health, i.e, the first is the lowest health and the last is the highest health.

+There is a Localization system built in as well with support for English (default) and Spanish.
+(It was a shortcut to add the map within the ResouceManager rather than create a txt file due to the lack of time to implement it and I never got around to refactoring it).

 ## Grave Runner - Platform Runner